 There are a vast array of social media channels, each with its pros and cons.
 The ones that you may want to consider including in your communication strategy are:

-Each of these social media channels has their own unique audiences.
+Each of these social media channels have their own unique audiences.
 And different types of content that work best on them.
-But, in general, social media is great for sharing short messages, updates and images.
+But, in general, social media is great for sharing short messages, updates, and images.
 You can also link your posts to lengthier updates on your school’s website.

 Examples of content that you may want to share on social media include: